stackforge/fuel-docs/pages/release-notes/v5-1/040-resolved-issues.rst

 and `LP1340968 <https://bugs.launchpad.net/bugs/1340968>`_.

-Openstack services are no longer started as soon as they are installed on Ubuntu systems
+OpenStack services are no longer started as soon as they are installed on Ubuntu systems
 ----------------------------------------------------------------------------------------

 Puppet installs the Fuel packages.